asprout/Fish-Eat-Fish_Game/LOG.md

 6.14

-fixed some values and calculations - Fawn
+fixed some values and calculations, new life animation - Fawn